blabla1337/skf-flask/skf/markdown/knowledge_base/85-knowledge_base--Ensure_overall_security--.md

 Some parts of the application at first sight might seem to acquire a higher level of security than i.e unauthorised/public parts of the application.
-This however is of course not true since breaching these parts could lead to an attacker compromising the application or other users accounts
+This however is not true since breaching public parts could also lead to an attacker compromising the application or other users accounts.

 **Solution:**